Experimental Pydantic Support

 Validation Modes

-• Lax (Default): Values are automatically converted when possible.
-For example, the string "123" will be interpreted as an integer.
+- Lax (Default): Values are automatically coerced when possible.
+For example, a string like

 Pyrefly reads your model config to determine the validation mode, so it can strike a balance between providing useful typing and IDE support while maintaining Pydantic's flexibility.